-Disability Services Program (Montgomery Campus)
+Disability Services Program (120 Malone Hall)

-Provides accommodations to students with physical, psychological and learning disabilities in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
-Students must provide recent documentation of disability from a qualified professional and meet with the Disability Services Coordinator, Suite 325, Bell Building for information regarding documentation of disability, to determine eligibility and to request specific services, supports and accommodations.
-The Disability Services Policy is contained in the policy section of this publication.
+Provides accommodations to students with physical, psychological and learning disabilities in accordance with the Americans with Disabilities Act and Section 504.
+Students must provide recent documentation of their disability from a qualified professional to determine eligibility for the program.
+The Disability Services Policies are contained in the policy section of this publication.